 1: March-Past: On this day, the entire school or colleges are asked to come in the formal dress codes.
 Once everyone gathers a huge and warm welcome is delivered by all the respected founders and principles.
 Then they will introduce the chief guests and give a brief about his/ her achievements.
 They started welcoming the distinguished guests, teachers, and parents and talks about their notable achievements.
 After that, the Chief Guest is asked to stand as the students and start displaying the march past in their best form.

-2: Speeches: Both the chief guest and principles of the university delivers the speeches to inform the students what they are capable of and how they can take inspiration from the great achievers who have make India proud at the global level.
+2: Speeches: Both the chief guest and principles of the university deliver the speeches to inform the students what they are capable of and how they can take inspiration from the great achievers who have made India proud at the global level.

 3: Cultural Events: Most of the individuals perform various cultural activities to entertain the guests.
 All their performance pays tribute to the country’s achievements and the achievers.
 Some perform Indian Classical dance, acrobats, drills, and other activities.